Enterprise-Class Automation Innovations Revealed at Nintex ProcessFest® 2021

 Designed for ops, IT, process professionals and power users, the Nintex Process Platform improves the way people work by making it faster and easier to manage, automate, and optimise business processes and workflows

-LONDON, May 24, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, recently shared the company's innovation roadmap and latest enhancements to its next generation Nintex Workflow Cloud during its largest virtual event of the year, Nintex ProcessFest® 2021 on 20 May which is now available on-demand.
+AUCKLAND, New Zealand, May 24, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, recently shared the company's innovation roadmap and latest enhancements to its next generation Nintex Workflow Cloud during its largest virtual event of the year, Nintex ProcessFest® 2021 on 21 May which is now available on-demand.

 - Watch Nintex ProcessFest® 2021 at https://www.nintex.com/nintex-processfest-2021/.
 The interactive on-demand experience includes a 90-minute keynote featuring customer stories and the latest innovations in process mapping, digital forms and automation; 13 technical deep dives, 10-plus partner sessions, and valuable customer success resources.